chornos13/sequelice-query/README.md

     type: INTEGER //type column STRING/INTEGER/DATE .etc }

+/*
-cont //return this value if you want to continue to next function transformValue
+   return cont value if you want to continue to next function transformValue or handle by default, if it's return undefined then it will not handle anything nor to next function transformValue
+*/
+cont

 ```
 Access URL: `/departement?filtered=[{"id":"between$id", "value":[2, 3]}]`